pivotal/docs-tap/learning-center/local-install-guides/deploying-to-kind.md

   clientAccess:
     username: robot@learningcenter
     password: null
 #!
-Primary image registry where Larning Center container images are stored.
+Primary image registry where Learning Center container images are stored.
 It
 #! is only necessary to define the host and credentials when that image
 #! registry requires authentication to access images.
 This principally
 #! exists to allow relocation of images through Carvel image bundles.